 If you are seeing a pelvic floor therapist for hypertonic muscles and painful sex, these painful symptoms could be amplified at the beginning of your treatment process .
-The stretching and relaxation exercises can initially be uncomfortable, so we recommend a good water-based, pH balanced lube, especially one with CBD.
+The stretching and relaxation exercises can initially be uncomfortable, so we recommend a good water-based, pH balanced serum.

 What Happens Next

 The therapist may recommend internal exercises, massaging and manipulation techniques that should then be practiced at home in between appointments .

 - You may be advised to invest in a set of dilators with the goal being able to insert that largest dilator with no pain.
 Using a lubricant will make this practice much more tolerable and greatly reduce discomfort.

 - Treating painful sex typically requires 6 to 8 sessions spread over the course of several weeks.

 How to Find a Pelvic Floor Physical Therapist

 As more women become aware of just how common pain and discomfort during sex can be, they are becoming more aware of the benefits of pelvic floor therapy.